githubkuyaya/LaZassword/README.md

 ## Description
 The payload uses powershell to bypass the AV and stores the output of lazagne (runned as admin) in a lootfile.

-Payload running time: ~ 30 seconds
+Payload running time: ~ 1 minute

-Note: You can't really rely on the LED.
-You know the payload is finished when the explorer, who automatically pops up because of "storage", closes.
+You can rely on the LED FINISH.
+You don't have to do anything on the victim computer, as long as he has Windows Defender as the AV.
+No keyboard change, no safe eject, just plug it in, wait for the LED FINISH, plug it out.

-It is only tested with Windows Defender as AV.
-I don't know if it's also working on other AV's.
+Only works with Windows Defender as victim AV.

+The BashBunny ejects itself.
+You don't have to do anything.

 ## Configuration
 You need to download the latest version of LaZagne from the [release page of LaZagne](https://github.com/AlessandroZ/LaZagne/releases).